k9ert/nomstr/README.md

 * Moving to something like semver
 * Having tag links (still as not all tags are shown on tag page)

+## v0.1.1
+* Render all tags on the left side for the tag page
+* Some bugfixes